maxadamo/vault-secrets-shuffle/README.md

 ## usage

-you can just run the tool with `--help`:
+you can run the tool with `--help` to check all options, or you can just run:

 ```bash
 vault-secrets-shuffle --config /path/to/file.conf